 - Chiang Mai

 - Fully accredited and the certification lasts for your lifetime.

 Why should you take the course in Thailand?

 Taking an in-person course instead of an online course is highly preferred by hiring schools not just in Thailand, but all over the world.
 By taking the course in Thailand you will get hands on experience with Thai students and the Thai curriculum, as well as personal and helpful guidance from your TESOL teachers.
 You’ll also get to spend an additional 3 weeks in Hua Hin or Chiang Mai with all of your new friends taking the course before you spread out into your placements – and it’s a lot of fun!

 Getting certified in Hua Hin was one of the best decisions I could have made prior to coming over here!
 It wasn’t just getting acclimated to the weather, time, etc. it was the quality relationships that I built during my month there.
 Getting to know others made it easier to adjust and allowed me to better ease into the whirlwind of teaching English.
 Although I’m sure the training is great online, I think most that I took the course with in Hua Hin (or Chiang Mai) would agree that there’s no way an online course can compare to the experience of getting TESOL certified here in Thailand! – Ben Gervais, Teach in Thailand alum

 If I need to take the TESOL course, do I arrive 4 weeks before my start date?

 No, we have TESOL courses on EVERY start date listed on the website.
 We run them every month, all year long.
-Everyone (regardless of if they need to do the course) will start the orientation together, and those taking the course will stay an additional 3 weeks after orientation.
+Everyone (regardless of if they need to do the course) will start do the 1 week orientation together, and those taking the course will stay an additional 3 weeks after orientation.